AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 simplify both debugging of assertions and combining testing and static verification, the same semantics are used by GNATprove.

-While proving programs, GNATprove verifies that no error an ever be raised during the execution of the contracts.
+While proving programs, GNATprove verifies that no error can ever be raised during the execution of the contracts.
 However, you may sometimes find those semantics too heavy, in particular with respect to overflow checks, because they can make it harder to specify an appropriate precondition.
 We